-Before a student can be granted any of the administration or supervision credentials, he must verify a minimum of two years of successful teaching experience at the appropriate grade level.
+Before a student can be granted an administration credential, he must verify a minimum of two years of successful teaching experience at the appropriate grade level.
+For the supervision credential, he must verify desirable personal characteristics for supervision by recommendations from two persons associated with him in a school administrative or supervisory relationship within the last five years.

 Students who fulfill admission requirements for administration or supervision credential programs will need to meet additional requirements for advancement to candidacy for the master's degree.
-(Refer to this section of this bulletin on Master of Arts Degree programs for further information.)
-Students who meet course requirements for the credential will be required to complete additional course work to fulfill master's degree requirements, as indicated under the sections above on Additional Courses for the Master of Arts Degree.
+(Refer to this section of this bulletin on master of arts degree programs for further information.)
+Students who meet course requirements for the credential will be required to complete additional course work to fulfill master's degree requirements, as indicated under the sections above on additional courses for the master of arts degree.